pnp/powerplatform-prompts/prompts/ai-builder/professional-development/readme.md

 ## Prompt

-Design a professional development plan for someone aiming to achieve the following career milestones [text]
+Design a professional development plan for someone aiming to achieve the following career [milestones].
+The plan should include goals and objectives, resources and tools and a timeline for activities.
+Format the plan to be concise and actionable and present the information in a clear easy-to-follow manner suitable for a junior level employee.

 ### Supported Language(s)